Duffleman/certgen/README.md

 You must set the `CERTGEN_SECERTS_ROOT_DIR` so the tool knows where to save the certificates it generates.

 ## Usage

+You should always begin by generating a root CA. All other commands will fail until you have a CA saved.

+When you run the CA command, it'll run an initiation, some folder creation and some templating.
+It is required you go into your certificate folder and update the template so the tool uses your common name and expiry dates over mine.

 ### `generate_root_ca`